Who Doesn’t love a Barn Sale? Desk Rescue From an Old Barn

 From the moment I saw this piece I had a vision for the end result.
 I have been waiting for the perfect piece to paint in Memphis blue and this is it!

-The desk was prepped for its makeover.
+The desk is prepped for its makeover.
 This is my process for How to Prep Painted Furniture.
 I decided to sand the top down to smooth out as many of the scratches and imperfections as possible.
 I then gave it a new fresh stain using Protective Wood Stain in Teak.
 Teak is a dark non-toxic stain and protective finish in one that went on like a dream and managed to bring out the detail in the wood grain as well.

 The rest of the desk received the royal treatment.
 Two words: Memphis Blue.
 Oh, my this color!!
 There are so many words that come to mind to describe this gorgeous color – it’s warm, jazzy, blue with hints of teal green and gray undertones, it’s both masculine and feminine, grungy and elegant.
 I admit, some of these apply more to the finished piece than just the color, but I hope you get the idea.